 \subsection{Motivation}

-As discussed earlier, existing methods either re-scale the loss of the hard negatives \cite{brloss,softsampling,yang2020puleaning} or set the part categories of unlabeled regions into ignore class \cite{samplingforsparse}.
-We argue that both the re-weighting strategy and ignore strategy are sub-optimal since these strategies can at most alleviate the negative effect of incorrect gradient caused by unlabeled instances and fail to make full use of the information from the unlabeled instances.
-Thus, a natural question to ask is: why not mine those unlabeled instances and convert them to foreground for improving detection performance during training?
+As discussed earlier, existing methods either re-scale the loss of hard negatives \cite{brloss,softsampling,yang2020puleaning} or set the part categories of unlabeled regions into ignore class \cite{samplingforsparse}.
+We argue that both the re-weighting strategy and ignore strategy are sub-optimal since these strategies at most alleviate the negative effect of incorrect gradient caused by unlabeled instances and fail to make full use of the information from unlabeled instances.
+Thus, a natural question to ask is: why not mine the unlabeled instances and convert them as the positive supervision signal for improving detection performance during training?

-Motivated by the advances in the co-training mechanism \cite{cotrain,coteach,JoCoR} and the self-supervised learning \cite{moco,simCLR}, we develop a simple but effective mechanism, called \textit{Co-mining}, for sparsely annotated object detection.
-We propose to construct a siamese detection network during training.
-The siamese detection network has two branches that generate two different pseudo-label sets using the proposed co-generation module.
+Motivated by the advances in the co-training mechanism \cite{cotrain,coteach,JoCoR} and the self-supervised learning \cite{moco,simCLR,ye2019cvpr}, we develop a simple but effective mechanism, called \textit{Co-mining}, for sparsely annotated object detection.
+We propose to construct a Siamese detection network during training.
+The Siamese detection network has two branches that generate two different pseudo-label sets using the proposed co-generation module.
 The pseudo-label set generated from one branch will merge with the sparsely annotated-label set, resulting in a more complete label set.
 This complete label set will be used as the supervision signal of another branch.
-To generate the correlated multi-view data and learn different feature patterns, the original images and corresponding augmented images are used as two different inputs of the siamese detection network.
+To generate the correlated multi-view data and learn different feature patterns, the original images and corresponding augmented images are used as two different inputs of the Siamese detection network.